vipulbhj/vipulbhj/blogs/ProgrammingLanguages/Haskell/Haskell101/README.md

 What's happening here is, we are creating an Infinite list, using the range syntax, `[1..]`, if you wanted to create a list of the first 6 natural numbers, you can just say `[1..6]` and since in our case we haven't specified any upper bound, the list keeps increasing Infinitely and laziness ensures the program does go crazy.

 Next, we use the `take` function to take the first `n` number of items out of a list.
 For example, `take 3 [1, 2, 3, 4, 5]` will result in `[1, 2, 3]`, then we use another built-in function called `sum`, which sums up all elements in a list.
 Combine all these and you have yourself a clean one-line implementation, now tell me that ain't pretty.

+Laziness isn't just limited to creating infinite collections, but it turn out, its great for compiler optimizations as well. laziness gives `Haskell` compilers the power of arbritrary restructuring code at compilation time, very cool 😛😛.

+And that's about it I guess 😅😅😅